Protect your partner. Provide for your children. Keep the peace.

 Marriage revokes any previous Will — so unless you make a new one, your estate will pass under intestacy laws, possibly excluding your children.

 Many people leave everything to their new spouse, hoping they’ll later share with their children.
-But life changes — remarriage, falling out, or new relationships can mean your children are disinherited.
+However, life changes — such as remarriage, falling out, or new relationships — can mean your children are disinherited.

 Unfortunately, unmarried partners and stepchildren are not automatically entitled to anything — no matter how long you've been together or how close you are.